skellis46/slipbox/two women dancing.md

 _In which I introduce the central conceit (or assumption) of this article, the structure, and how any discussion of technology is a discussion about economics._

-In Volume 11 of IJSD -- _Expanded Screendance_ -- Katrina McPherson noted Douglas Rosenberg's description of screendance as "the most invasive of all arts species" that "has been hiding in plain site since well before there was a critical mass of interest in the form, even before it was named as such"[Rosenberg, [art.wisc.edu/2017/10/23/hiding-plain-site-screendance-histories-expanded-imagination-lecture-uw-madison-art-faculty-douglas-rosenberg](https://art.wisc.edu/2017/10/23/hiding-plain-site-screendance-histories-expanded-imagination-lecture-uw-madison-art-faculty-douglas-rosenberg), from @mcpherson-2020-walking pp.55].
+In Volume 11 of IJSD -- _Expanded Screendance_ -- Katrina McPherson noted Douglas Rosenberg's description of screendance as "the most invasive of all arts species" that "has been hiding in plain site since well before there was a critical mass of interest in the form, even before it was named as such"[Rosenberg, in @mcpherson-2020-walking p.55].
 The following volume of IJSD, Volume 12 -- _This is where we dance now: COVID-19 and the new and next in dance onscreen_ -- acknowledged and even celebrated screendance's undeniable visibility as people danced and watched dancing through screens during the COVID-19 pandemic lockdowns.
-In that same issue, Elena Benthaus described feeling "wary"[@benthaus-2021-this p.283] that screendance was somehow hidden before COVID-19 acted as a great revealer, and outlined how dance fads have long been "circulated by Hollywood musicals and dance films" and TV shows.[@benthaus-2021-this p.283]
+In that same issue, Elena Benthaus described feeling "wary"[@benthaus-2021-this p.283] that screendance was somehow hidden before COVID-19 acted as a great revealer, and outlined how dance fads have long been "circulated by Hollywood musicals and dance films" and TV shows.[@benthaus-2021-this p.283; see also @bench-2020-perpetual p.10]

-This tension between the practices of screendance being hidden, revealed, circulated, and invasive is telling in how those of us interested in screendance -- as artists and/or scholars -- narrate or construct its history.
-How can something _not_ be hiding in plain sight if there wasn't yet a name for it, or the artistic-scholarly desire to do that naming?
+These descriptions of the practices of screendance being hidden, revealed, circulated, and invasive is telling in how those of us interested in screendance -- as artists and/or scholars -- narrate or construct its history and practices.
+Something will always be hiding (in plain sight) if there isn't yet a name for it, or the desire to do that naming.
+When we name anything we are attempting to render it visible.

-This article is not about that kind of hiding that speaks to screendance's uncertainty about itself and desire for recognition.
-Instead it is about how I've tried to understand what I couldn't see when I saw those two young people making dances for the smartphones.
+This writing is not about the kind of hiding (in plain sight) that speaks to screendance's uncertainty about itself and desire for recognition.
+Instead it is about an attempt to understand what I couldn't see when I happened across those two young people making dances for their smartphone, and how  mechanisms of _hiding_ might matter to people who make films, and particularly those of us that make films in and around dance and movement.

-I would like to make sense of what I saw that day.
-In this writing I try to make sense of what I saw that day through _awe_ (note link to Kaufman's Transcend here).
-I want to recognise and describe the patterns of their trio (two people and a smartphone), and how these patterns might matter to people who make films, and particularly those of us that make films in and around dance and movement.
-Before I do this I need to paint a bleak picture.

-This article is about screendance and ... (then say who I think it's for).

-Keep in mind that even though they were dancing in plain sight, it is not possible to know why they were recording their dancing.
-This writing is thereby an extrapolation of what I saw.
+These two young people were dancing in plain sight while recording their movement, but it's not possible to know with any certainty _why_ they were recording their dancing.
 Perhaps what they were doing stopped there?
 Perhaps they had started some game and the smartphone became an innocent part of that game, like a 'What if we did this?' moment.
 Perhaps the smartphone was solely a low-friction way to record the dancing they were doing, or the game they were playing.
+Perhaps they were feverishly archiving their dancing.
 Perhaps.

-Can I discuss paradox of the situation in terms of device paradigm and focal things?
-But what does this all matter for screendance?
-These are questions of culture: of privacy and freedom.
-We must make visible.
-To unhide.
-To recognise the games that are being played (on us).

-I am confident that what I saw that day was not the end of their story; that what they did next was to post the _best version_ of their screendance performances _on social_.
-I am agnostic towards social media platforms, so for the sake of this writing let's assume they were using TikTok because there's a lot of dancing on TikTok.[See for example @blancoborelli-2021-tiktok; @harlig-2021-tiktok]
+My assumption -- and it an assumption on which this entire article is built -- is that what I saw that day was not the end of their story; that what they did next or soon after was to post the _best version_ of their screendance performances _on social_.
+After all, it is "difficult if not impossible to separate dance in public from social media in an era when the latter are determining forces of contemporary social life and engagement."[@bench-2020-perpetual p.65] I am agnostic towards social media platforms, so for the sake of this writing I will assume they were using TikTok because there is a lot of dancing on TikTok.[See for example @blancoborelli-2021-tiktok; @harlig-2021-tiktok]

-By making this assumption I have rendered these two young people as representations or proxies; they stand in for all humans recording their dancing and uploading it to social media, not solely teenagers doing the same thing.
-I trust though that my assumption does not prevent these ideas from having some value to how we might understand social and artistic contexts in screendance.
+By making this assumption of _what happened next_ I have rendered these two young people as representations or proxies; they stand in for all humans recording their dancing and uploading it to social media, not solely teenagers doing the same thing.
 After all, people dance, record their dancing, and upload those recordings to social media; and we do all of these things routinely.
-In many respects, Volume 12 of IJSD  -- is testimony that these cultural levers and patterns are deeply embedded in creendance practices. [@blancoborelli-2021-tiktok] also [@benthaus-2021-this]
+In many respects, Volume 12 of IJSD is testimony to the fact that these cultural levers and patterns are deeply embedded in screendance practices.[See again for instance @blancoborelli-2021-tiktok; and also @benthaus-2021-this]

-Can we agree that their dance was being shaped algorithmically?
-Then what?
-Where does that leave those of us thinking about the body and movement for screen?
-Does it do anything to us?
-Does it help?
-Get in the way?

 > On TikTok, remix cultures are built into the platform norm; my friends Meg Zeng, Xu Chen, as well as Bondy Kaye wrote a paper describing creativity on TikTok as a type of “circumscribed creativity,” where all the features of the platform shape you to create content in specific ways.
 So while you believe you’ve got flexibility, this platform is really squishing you into a template and teaching you how to perform creativity within a box. -- Crystal Abidin[@harlig-2021-tiktok p.192]